zhang-shilong/bigtrack/README.md

 ### Hub components

 bigtrack models the standard UCSC hub components as Python classes.
 Each object has reserved keywords — those are required for correct hub generation.
 Some fields have sensible defaults.
-Below are the main components, their purpose and required keys.
 Please note, required keys may not consistent with UCSC guidance.

 #### Hub